apache/pulsar/site2/docs/security-token-admin.md

 A token is the credential associated with a user.
 The association is done through the "principal" or "role".
 In the case of JWT tokens, we typically refer to this field as **subject**, though they are exactly the same concept.

-Then, you need to use this command to require the generated token to have a **subject** field set .
+Then, you need to enter this command to require the generated token to have a **subject** field set .

 ```shell
 $ bin/pulsar tokens create --secret-key file:///path/to/my-secret.key \